-Self payment substance abuse rehabilitation programs are an excellent alternative to other types of rehab programs i.e. private medical insurance and state funded facilities.
-People who are capable of attending self payment programs pay for their entire treatment process out of pocket.
+Self payment drug rehabilitation programs are an excellent alternative to other types of treatment facilities i.e. private medical insurance and state funded programs.
+Individuals who are capable of attending self payment programs pay for their entire rehabilitation process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their drug treatment program.
-To learn more about self payment programs, contact a drug rehab facility and ask about their payment options.
-It is beneficial to contact a number of programs so that you have a comparison of your choices with regards to treatment options and payment methods.
+It just means that self payment is their primary method of covering the cost of their drug or alcohol rehabilitation program.
+In order to learn more about self payment programs, contact a substance abuse rehabilitation program and inquire as to their payment options.
+It is beneficial to contact several programs so that you have a comparison of your choices with regards to treatment options and payment methods.

 Some people are covered through state financed insurance because they do not meet the eligibility requirements for Medicaid.
 Some states however offer state financed health insurance to those who cannot afford private health insurance plans.
 State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a variety of drug and alcohol rehab programs around the country.
 State financed insurance other than Medicaid may cover both inpatient or outpatient substance abuse rehabilitation services.
 To find out which treatment programs will accept state financed insurance, consult a drug and alcohol treatment advisor.